 When a spreadsheet-first workflow is enough, and when a restaurant ops platform makes sense

 That is different from the team that has clearly outgrown spreadsheets.
-If the real requirement is perpetual inventory, recipe costing tied directly to depletion, purchasing controls, approvals, POS integration, multi-site reporting, and end-to-end restaurant operations management, platforms such as MarginEdge, Restaurant365, Toast, and WISK are solving a broader problem.
-They are not just extracting invoice data.
-They are acting as the operating layer around purchasing, stock, sales, and finance.
-For some businesses, that wider scope is exactly the right next step.
+If the real requirement is perpetual inventory, recipe costing tied directly to depletion, purchasing controls, POS integration, and multi-site reporting, platforms such as MarginEdge, Restaurant365, Toast, and WISK are solving a broader problem — they are the operating layer around purchasing, stock, sales, and finance.
+The practical test is simple: if next week's bottleneck is getting Sysco, Brakes, or Bidfood paperwork into a dependable purchase log, fix that first.
+Once weekly visibility is in place, it becomes much easier to see whether the next constraint is bookkeeping efficiency or a genuine need for a broader operations system.

 Extract invoice data to Excel with natural language prompts